Nuclear Astrophysics & Physics Lab

 Gravitational Waves & Oscillations

-Computing quasinormal modes, f-mode and p-mode oscillation frequencies, tidal deformability, and universal I-Love-Q relations, directly connecting to GW170817 and future LIGO/Einstein Telescope observations.
+Computing quasinormal modes, f- and p-mode frequencies, tidal deformability, and I-Love-Q relations linking to GW170817 and Einstein Telescope.

 🌑